 At the age of 10 she saw a friend crocheting and it all started there.
 She eagerly learned how to crochet and with the encouragement of her mother was soon taking classes offered in her school to girls which taught embroidery, cross stitch and other skills that she now uses.

 Her cheerful and outgoing personality uplifts those around her at the church where she administers to people in need through an organized charitable group.

-Her haunting eyes show that she has many stresses in her life, just like so many others.
-But she says of crocheting, “I like doing it because when I’m sewing I forget all of my problems and illnesses.
+She says of crocheting, “I like doing it because when I’m crocheting I forget all of my problems and illnesses.
 It helps with my stress.”
-She adds that being able to sell what she makes, “…my sales help a lot with the bills in my house.”
+She adds that being able to sell what she makes, "helps a lot with the bills in my house.”